Ed.D. Program Requirements

 All candidates are required to:

-- Maintain a cumulative grade point average a minimum of a 3.0 (B) or better each semester to continue in the program
+- Maintain a minimum cumulative grade point average of 3.0 (B) or better each semester to continue in the program.

 To be eligible to submit the final dissertation for defense and approval, all candidates are required to:

-Preparation for the dissertation process will start during the first semester of the program.
+Preparation for the dissertation process starts during the first semester of the program.
 Each semester, at least one course focusing on dissertation development is required.
-By the end of the second semester, candidates will select a dissertation topic.
-By the end of the eighth semester, candidates are expected to have completed all degree requirements including the dissertation.
+By the end of the second semester, candidates select a dissertation topic.
+By the end of the eighth semester, candidates are expected to complete all degree requirements, including the dissertation.

-To facilitate timely completion of the dissertation, each candidate will be assigned an advisor and mentor by the beginning of the second semester of study.
-Assuming satisfactory progress, each candidate will have a dissertation chair by the end of the second semester and a dissertation committee by the end of the fourth semester.
+To facilitate timely completion of the dissertation, each candidate is assigned a faculty advisor during the first semester of study.
+Assuming satisfactory progress, each candidate will be assigned a dissertation chair and committee member by the beginning of the second semester.

-The dissertation committee, under the direction of the chair, will oversee the progress, content, defense, methodology, and completion of each assigned candidate’s dissertation proposal and dissertation.
-As the dissertation process progresses, an additional member from the teaching faculty of the College and an executive-level leader from the candidate’s career field may be added to the committee as reviewers for the proposal and dissertation defense phases.
+The dissertation committee, under the direction of the chair, oversees the progress, content, defense, methodology, and completion of each assigned candidate’s dissertation proposal and dissertation.
+As the dissertation process progresses, candidates, with the approval of the chair, may bring on an additional member to the committee.

 The dissertation writing must be clear, scholarly, and follow generally accepted standards for the publication of scholarly papers.
 The dissertation may be a quantitative and/or qualitative study.
+The dissertation also should contribute to the body of knowledge and professional practice.
 Candidates will demonstrate: